-Skarstedt opened its Chelsea space at 550 W. 21st Street in May 2014 with the inaugural exhibition "Klein and Warhol: Fire and Oxidation Paintings."
-The additional gallery space enables Skarstedt to expand on its core program of museum-quality, historically researched exhibitions from modern and contemporary masters.
+Skarstedt opened a Chelsea space at 550 W. 21st Street in May 2014 with the inaugural exhibition Klein and Warhol: Fire and Oxidation Paintings, adding to the gallery’s existing locations on New York’s Upper East Side and in London.
+For over three years the Chelsea gallery allowed Skarstedt to expand on its core program of historically researched exhibitions from modern and contemporary masters.

 The gallery works with the following artists and artists’ estates: Francis Bacon, Georg Baselitz, Jean-Michel Basquiat, George Condo, Willem de Kooning, Eric Fischl, Peter Fischli & David Weiss, Lucio Fontana, Keith Haring, Jenny Holzer, Mike Kelley, Martin Kippenberger, Yves Klein, Jeff Koons, Barbara Kruger, Juan Muñoz, Cady Noland, Albert Oehlen, Richard Prince, David Salle, Thomas Schütte, Cindy Sherman, Rosemarie Trockel, Cy Twombly, Andy Warhol and Christopher Wool.